david-vanderhaar/pixel-brawl/README.md

-# Phaser 3 Webpack Project Template
+# For Honor De-make

-A Phaser 3 Project Template
+A 2D Prototype of the For Honor Combat System using Phaser 3

 ### Requirements